 But May is when you will see the roses at their most beautiful and in full bloom.
 It's not only free, but it's usually fairly uncrowded.
 With beautiful views of the Palatine Hill as its backdrop, visiting the Roseto Rose Garden one of my favorite special things to do in Rome in May.

 On the first Sunday of every month, state-run museums and archeological sites are free for everyone.
-Even though Sunday May 1 2016 is a national holiday, sites and museums are open and free.
+(The Domus Aurea is NOT free.)

 You can expect the Colosseum/Forum/Palatine to be pretty much a mob scene.
 I'd highly recommend visiting some lesser-visited sites, like the Palazzo Altemps or Castel Sant'Angelo.
-For a complete list of free sites/monuments, visit the Rome Tourist Board (the site is most complete in Italian.)
+For a complete list of free sites/monuments, visit the Rome Tourist Board.

 In early May, you may visit hundreds of buildings, palazzos, ruins and monuments in and around Rome for free.
-In 2016, it's happening on the weekend of May 7-8.
+Weekend of May 6-7 2017.